ShuvoNewaz/CS-6476-Projects-Fall2022/README.md

     - `src/`: directory containing all your code for this assignment
     - `setup.cfg`: setup file for environment, do not need to change this file
     - `additional_data/`: (required for 6476, optional for 4476) the images you used for Part 5, and/or if you use any data other than the images we provide, please include them here
-    - `README.txt`: (optional) if you implement any new functions other than the ones we define in the skeleton code (e.g., any extra credit implementations), please describe what you did and how we can run the code.
-We will not award any extra credit if we can't run your code and verify the results.
 2. `<your_gt_username>_proj3.pdf` - your report

 ## FAQ